xospc/pangolier/README.md

 I will always use `pretty=True` in rest of this document.

-You can disable it as you like.

 ### functions

-You can build prometheus functions by name.
+Prometheus functions can be built by name.
 For example:

     from pangolier.functions import function